 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires the Corporation's officers and directors, and persons who own more than 10% of the Corporation's equity securities, to file reports of ownership and changes in ownership with the SEC and to furnish copies of such forms to the Corporation.
-Based solely on a review of the copies of such forms furnished to the Corporation, and on written representations that no Form 5's were required, the Corporation believes that during its past fiscal year all of its officers, directors and greater than 10% owners complied with the filing requirements of Section 16(a) except that Ms. Andrus failed to report timely two transactions on two Form 4's that were subsequently filed, Mr. Ducommun failed to report timely one transaction on one Form 4 that was subsequently filed.
+Based solely on a review of the copies of such forms furnished to the Corporation, and on written representations that no Form 5's were required, the Corporation believes that during its past fiscal year all of its officers, directors and greater than 10% owners complied with the filing requirements of Section 16(a).